 \subsection{Attacking Robustness Analysis}

-The embedded SN should be robust against various attack methods.
-In this work, we group the existing attack approaches into two typical scenarios: 1) the adversaries do not have knowledge about SN.
-An example for this scenario is that the DNN is stolen by the adversary.
-In this case, the purpose of the adversary is to either remove or reverse engineer the SN pattern.
-2) the adversaries do have knowledge about SN.
+In this section, we further investigate the robustness of the proposed framework.
+The embedded SN should be robust against various attack methods \cite{tang2020embarrassingly, wang2019neural,chen2019deepinspect}.
+In this work, we group the existing attack approaches into two typical scenarios: 1) The adversaries do not know the SN.
+An example of this scenario is that the DNN is accidentally stolen by the adversary.
+In this case, the adversary's purpose is to either remove or reverse engineer the SN pattern.
+2) The adversaries know SN.
 In this case, the adversary could be a legal buyer who wants to illegally distribute models to other parties.
-To redistribute the model, the adversary expects to tamper the embedded SN and thus reclaims the ownership of the tampered model.
-For verifying DSN robustness, we conduct a series of experiments on the MNIST dataset.
+To redistribute the model, the adversary expects to remove or tamper the embedded SN and thus reclaims the ownership of the tampered model.